eurozulu/miniSQL/README.md

 ## A simple, memory based, SQL database with a tiny footprint.

 Aimed at getting SQL functionality when a full blown RDB is unsuitable.
-With an executable of only 2 Mb, this tiny little database performs many of the basic tasks of its far larger counterparts.
+With an executable under 3 Mb, this tiny little database performs many of the basic tasks of its far larger counterparts.

 ### Usage
 TinyDb has its own command line interface (CLI) to interact with the user.